U.S. companies, labs rush to produce blood test for coronavirus immunity

 Antibody tests won’t face the same bureaucratic hurdles diagnostic testing initially did.
 The U.S. Food and Drug Administration relaxed its rules last month, and body-fluid tests can proceed to market without full agency review and approval.

-Several private companies have begun selling blood tests for COVID-19 antibodies outside the United States, including California-based Biomerica Inc (BOAA.PK) and South Korean test maker Sugentech Inc (253840.KQ).
+Several private companies have begun selling blood tests for COVID-19 antibodies outside the United States, including California-based Biomerica Inc (BMRA.O) and South Korean test maker Sugentech Inc (253840.KQ).
 Biomerica said its test sells for less than $10 and the company already has orders from Europe and the Middle East.
 Chembio Diagnostics Inc CMI.O of New York said it received a $4 million order from Brazil for its COVID-19 antibody test, and it plans a study of the test at several sites in the United States.

 Such tests are relatively inexpensive and simple, usually using blood from a finger prick.
 Some can produce results in 10 to 15 minutes.
 That could make ramping up screening much easier than for diagnostic tests.